Estimating Heterogeneous Causal Effects of High-Dimensional Treatments: Application to Conjoint Analysis: Empirical Analysis

-For both analyses, the respondents in Cluster~1 do not care much about immigrant's country of origin.
-Instead, they place a greater emphasis on education and reason for immigration when compared to those in the other clusters.
-For the three-cluster analysis, Clusters~1~and~2 together correspond roughly to Cluster~1 of the two-cluster analysis.
-In fact, about 81\% of the respondents who belong to Cluster~1 of the two-cluster analysis are the members of either Cluster~1~or~2 in the three-cluster analysis using a weighted average of their estimated cluster membership posterior probabilities.
-The differences between Clusters~1~and~2 in the three-cluster analysis are substantively small, but those in Cluster~2 appear to place more emphasis on education and prior entry without legal authorization.
-Those in Cluster~1, on the other hand, give a slight benefit to immigrants whose reason for immigration is persecution.
+For both analyses, the respondents in Group~1 do not care much about immigrant's country of origin.
+Instead, they place a greater emphasis on education and reason for immigration when compared to those in the other groups.
+While the differences between Groups~1~and~2 in the three-group analysis are generally substantively small, those in Group~2 appear to place more emphasis on education and prior entry without legal authorization.
+Those in Group~1, on the other hand, give a slight benefit to immigrants whose reason for immigration is persecution.

+Indeed, for the three-group analysis, Groups~1~and~2 together correspond roughly to Group~1 of the two-group analysis.
+In fact, about 81\% of the respondents who belong to Group~1 of the two-group analysis are the members of either Group~1~or~2 in the three-group analysis, using a weighted average of their estimated group membership posterior predictive probabilities.

+Fig~\ref{fig:ternary} visualizes these posterior predictive probabilities of group membership under the three-group analysis with each dot colored by the posterior predictive probability of belonging to Group~1 under the two-group analysis.
+According to this ternary plot, those observations that are likely to be part of Group~1 under the two-group analysis (i.e., red dots) are likely to be split between Groups~2~and~3 under the three group analysis.
+In contrast, those who have a high probability of belonging to Group~2 under the two-group analysis (i.e., blue dots) tend to be part of Group~3.

+Fig~\ref{fig:ame} shows fusion of various factor levels due to regularization.
+The levels being fused appear sensible.
+For example, ``doctor'' and ``research scientist,'' both occupations requiring high levels of education, are consistently fused together.
+For education, use of the ordinal structure ensures only adjacent levels can be fused.
+We see sensible cut points for fusion; in the two group analysis, Group~1 differentiates individuals who have at least a college degree and Group~2 differentiates individuals who have at least a high school degree.

-It is worth noting that concerns have been raised about comparison of AMCEs across subgroups as they are inherently dependent on the choice of baseline \citep{leeper2020measuring}.
-As an alternative, we can compare (and visualize) the marginal means or the values of $\beta$, which have sum-to-zero constraints, across clusters.
-These alternative avoids issues of baseline dependency in comparisons.
-A plot of the estimated marginal means is provided in Appendix~\ref{app:emp_marg_means}.
-In this case, the results are generally similar to the analysis examined here using AMCEs.
+The comparison of AMCEs across subgroups can be misleading as they depend on the choice of baseline category \citep{leeper2020measuring}.
+Section~L of the Supplementary Material presents an alternative quantity that avoids issues of baseline dependency (marginal means; \citealt{leeper2020measuring}).
+The results are generally similar to AMCEs shown above.